 Embryo transfer is usually done after two to five days of egg retrieval.
 This step is usually painless.
 However, you may feel mild cramping.

-Your doctor will insert a tube (catheter) into your vagina through the cervix and into the uterus.
-Then he or she will attach a syringe to the end of the catheter.
+Your doctor will insert a tube (catheter) into your vagina through the cervix and the uterus.
+Then they will attach a syringe to the end of the catheter.
 This syringe contains one or more embryos hanging in a small amount of fluid.

 Next, your doctor will place the embryo or embryos into the uterus by the syringe.
 An embryo will implant in the uterus lining about six to ten days after the egg retrieving if it succeeds.

 What to expect after Embryo Transfer Procedure?